About Us

 Today, each of the historic structures, furnished with authentic artifacts, provides a vivid look at life in the nineteenth century North Texas frontier.
 Each log house displays different aspects of pioneer life.
 The exhibits include a water-powered gristmill, a one-room schoolhouse, a blacksmith shop, an herb garden, and several log home settings.
 Historical interpreters, who are City of Fort Worth staff and volunteers, depict the lifestyle of the people who lived and settled the area in the mid to late 1800s.

-Log Cabin Village also manages the Van Zandt Cottage, a Recorded Texas Historic Landmark and listed on the National Register of Historic Places.
-The Cottage is currently undergoing restoration through a partnership between the City of Fort Worth and the Van Zandt Cottage Friends, Inc. Stay tuned for progress on this exciting project.
+Log Cabin Village is also responsible for the Van Zandt Cottage, a Recorded Texas Historic Landmark also listed on the National Register of Historic Places.